 Among the collaborations, I like to mention the ones with many care centers for robotic toys tests, and the one with Stripes Digitus Labs about the development of technology for teaching purposes.

 I'm participating to events both as a speaker and showing robots and research activities done with students.
 A list of recent events includes a talk at Fondazione Faraggiana ("From Slaves to Robots"), a talk at the A Pint of Science festival ("Can robots have emotions?"), exhibitions at Maker Faire Europe and at MeetMeTonight (the Milan Researchers' Night).

-When new developments relevant for media are ready, we usually contact media through the POLIMI Communication Office, or we are contacted by them to cover hot topics, and usually obtain a quite good coverage.
-Past news concerned: soccer robots, an autonomous wheelchair interfaced to a Brain-Computer Interface, autonomous robots for autistic children, an emotion detection bracelet then developed by Empatica, emotional robots, robogames.
+When new developments relevant for media are ready, we contact media through the POLIMI Communication Office, or we are contacted by them to cover hot topics, and usually obtain a quite good coverage.
+Among topics covered in the past are: soccer robots, an autonomous wheelchair interfaced to a Brain-Computer Interface, autonomous robots for autistic children, an emotion detection bracelet then developed by Empatica (a company establised by my former PhD students), emotional robots, robogames.

 .
 Site created by Andrea Bonarini . . .